 That sounds like a small setup detail.
 It is not.
 The login method decides how fast you can start, how much key-management responsibility you carry, how easy recovery feels, and how much direct control you keep over the account that actually holds your trading assets.

-Based on the Hyperliquid docs and the current Google Play listing for the Android app, the platform supports both onboarding paths inside the same mobile product.
-The docs say users can trade with “a normal defi wallet or by logging in with your email address,” while the Google Play listing highlights “easy onboarding with your email address or defi wallet.”
-That means the decision is now part of the product’s mainstream flow, not a hidden power-user setting.
+The Hyperliquid onboarding documentation (as of 2026-05) confirms the platform supports both paths inside the same product: users can trade by either connecting a self-custody wallet or by signing in with an email address (Hyperliquid Docs โ How to start trading).
+That means the decision is now part of the product's mainstream flow, not a hidden power-user setting.

 For most beginners using the Android app for the first time, email login is the better starting point.
 For users who already manage assets through MetaMask, Rabby, WalletConnect, or another self-custody setup, wallet login is the better long-term choice.